We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 A halo ring is a setting that features a center stone surrounded by a complete loop of smaller stones, usually diamonds.
-The concentric circle or square diamonds in a halo ring often make the center stone appear larger and more brilliant.
+The concentric circle or square diamonds in a halo ring like this beauty on James Allen often make the center stone appear larger and more brilliant.

 Halos are commonly paired with pavé bands (example below) but can certainly stand on their own with a simple, unadorned band.